xdaichain/intern-beacon-chain/BlockRewardInGeth.md

 So, it really does.
 The state is changing, the rewards are distributed properly.

 The latest commit to our version of GETH is stored [here](https://github.com/alien111/go-ethereum/commit/f8731114a2f9c1bfed4dc367b1221af71d31bf0c).
 Currently, extra receivers are added just before calling reward function to be able to test the code.

+To test the BlockReward contarct it's needed to initialize a chain, deploy the contract and hardcode the contarct's address to the GETH code.